The Constant Geometric Speed Schedule for Adiabatic State Preparation: Practical algorithm and complexity analysis

 The \textit{iteration count} of the algorithm is determined by two factors: (i) the number of schedule segments \( m \), and (ii) the number of Monte Carlo evaluations required for each segment.

 The number of segments is determined by the overlap condition

 Since the total path length \( L \) is approximately equal to \( \sum_j \Delta l_j \), the number of segments is

 The primary computational task within each segment is the root-finding search for the next point $s_{j+1}$ that satisfies Eq.~\eqref{eq:overlap_condition}.
 This search is iterative, requiring multiple evaluations of the overlap.
 We define $\overline{N}_{\text{root}}$ as the average number of these evaluations needed per segment.
 In addition to these $\overline{N}_{\text{root}}$ steps, a separate evaluation is required to compute the fidelity term $f_j$.
 Therefore, the total number of Monte Carlo evaluations per segment is approximately $\overline{N}_{\text{root}} + 1$.
-Each of these evaluations uses $N_\nu$ Monte Carlo samples, and the standard deviation for this statistical estimation is bounded by $\sqrt{2}N_\nu^{-1/2}(1-\eta)^{-1}$ (See Sec.~\uppercase{ii}\,C in the Supplementary Information for derivation).
+Each of these evaluations uses $N_\nu$ Monte Carlo samples, and the standard deviation for this statistical estimation is bounded by $\sqrt{2}N_\nu^{-1/2}(1-\eta)^{-1}$ (See Sec.~\uppercase{ii}\,C in SM for derivation).
 To ensure the error in the overlap estimation is below a threshold $\epsilon$, it suffices to set $N_\nu \geq 2\epsilon^{-2} (1-\eta)^{-2}$.
+Combining these factors, the total number of Monte Carlo samples required, $N_\text{total} = m \cdot (\overline{N}_{\text{root}} + 1) \cdot N_\nu$, is